cities

 Seine's south bank has been recently transformed into a new public space.

-Rouen is home to Cathedral of Notre Dame of Rouen, one of the most beautiful buildings I've ever seen in my life.
+Rouen is home to the Cathedral of Notre Dame of Rouen, one of the most beautiful buildings I've ever seen in my life.

 Rouen Cathedral is the tallest cathedral in France and was the tallest building in the world between 1876 and 1880 (151 m / 495 ft).